Time Management Training

 The Trainer/Coach Needs to Assess Each Person Individually with Regards to How Much Training is Needed

-Rather than the trainer or coach simply deciding beforehand how much time should be required, or trying to cram everything into one session regardless of how much information needs to be imparted, they will need to continually assess their delegate's understanding and be flexible with regards to the addition training and support that may be necessary.
+Rather than the trainer or coach simply deciding beforehand how much time should be required, or trying to cram everything into one session regardless of how much information needs to be imparted, they will need to continually assess their delegate's understanding and be flexible with regards to the additional training and support that may be necessary.

 Making Use of Business Coaching and Training Courses Together